Leggett-Garg Inequality for a Two-Level System under Decoherence: A Broader Range of Violation: Abstract

 \section{Abstract}

-We consider a macroscopic quantum system in a tilted double-well potential.
-By solving Hamiltonian equation, we obtain tunneling probabilities which contain oscillation effects.
-To show how one can decide between quantum mechanics and the implications of macrorealism assumption, a given form of Leggett-Garg inequality is used.
-The violation of this inequality occurs for a broader range of decoherence effects, compared to previous results obtained for two-level systems.
+We consider a macroscopic quantum system subjected to an asymmetric double-well potential in a harmonic environment.
+By using a time-dependent approach, we calculate tunneling probabilities for the system which contain oscillation effects.
+To show how one can decide between quantum mechanics and the implications of macrorealism assumptions, a given form of Leggett-Garg inequality is considered.
+The violation of this inequality occurs for a broader range of the system-environment interactions, compared to previous results obtained for two-level systems.
+Assuming that the coupling strength between the system and the environment can be controlled with time, one can see the violation even for strong decoherence effects.
+We also investigate the variation of the tilt/tunneling parameters on the violation of Leggett-Garg inequality.